-/THINK ABOUT HOW YOU CAN FURTHER
+/THINK ABOUT HOW YOU CAN LEVERAGE

-LEVERAGE YOUR STRENGTHS AND
+YOUR STRENGTHS AND MANAGE SOME OF

-MANAGE SOME OF THE LIMITATIONS
+THE LIMITATIONS WHICH MAY BE

-WHICH MAY BE HOLDING YOU BACK:
+HOLDING YOU BACK:

-Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
+All that said, research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.
-Is this your case?

-Perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.

-Does it happen to you that you don't feel happy with yourself or with others?
-If so, have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
+Oftentimes, you don't feel happy with yourself or with others.
+Have you asked yourself what you could do to feel better, to lower your stress?
+Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.